archqua/wc3icons/README.md

 # Conclusion
 The goal of creating nice wc3 icons from photos is not achieved.
-Sometimes results kinda looks somewhat good, but this is probably due to the fact that ruining image a bit sometimes makes it look more like wc3 icon.
+Sometimes results kinda look somewhat good, but this is probably due to the fact that ruining image a bit sometimes makes it look more like wc3 icon.